atlas-bear/.github/profile/README.md

 # Welcome to Atlas Bear Labs

 Atlas Bear Labs is the development hub where Atlas Bear creates and shares tools for maritime security, tactical applications, and strategic intelligence.
-Explore, contribute, collaborate with us!
+Explore, contribute, and collaborate with us!

 ## About Atlas Bear